 by Anja Eimer

-customer centricity and journey design – the customer at the heart of everything
+customer centricity and journey design

 What does it mean to be customer-centric?
 How can we create a successful customer journey?
 What does customer-centricity mean for businesses?
 And what role does digitalization play in journey design?
 The secret is: When it comes to customer centricity, digitalization is challenge and key in one.
 The question is, how retailers can really put customer wishes at the heart of their business.

 Focus on the customer experience

 Think about your own customer journey.
 You see a product in a physical store, you inform yourself at home via web pages, maybe you use apps, afterward you go back to the retail store or better go online again?
 You are a touchpoint jumper!
 You jump between different touchpoints while passing through the different stages from awareness to purchase.
 That’s just ordinary.
 But think about what this means for a business: First of all, a lot of organization.
 The biggest challenge lies in the complexity of interlinking changing customer needs across physical and digital channels and the business structure.
 Customers have to change demands, as well as changing behaviors – they access a greater number of digital touchpoints.